gchikukwa/CSC-842-Security-Tool-Development-/Cycle01/ReadMe.md

 <h2>Purpose </h2>

-<b>This script/tool will detect the network scope of the network in which the machine that is running it is attached.</b>
+<b>TThis script/tool will detect the network scope of the network in which the machine that is running it is attached.
+Displays host IP address, Subnet Mask and Gateway.
+It also displays IP Addresses of the hosts on the network with a status(live or Inactive).</b>

 It is a python script that runs on a windows machine.